-If you have back pain then it's very important to pick the right mattress.
-Many people believe that a firm mattress is best for a bad back, but this is actually incorrect.
+If you have back pain, then it is important to pick the right mattress.
+Many people believe that a firm mattress is best for a bad back, but this may not always hold true.
 In fact, a firm mattress will not accommodate the natural curvature of the spine, and can cause additional problems.
 Let's find out what sort of mattress is best for a bad back, and why the firmest one isn't best for you.

 A firm mattress creates pressure points on the shoulders and pelvic area.
-This is uncomfortable for anyone, but in particular for those who sleep on their sides.
-Furthermore, pressure points on someone with a bad back will be doubly uncomfortable.
+This can be uncomfortable for anyone, especially for those who sleep on their sides.
+Furthermore, having these pressure points on someone with a bad back will be doubly uncomfortable.

 Another problem with pressure points is that if they are creating numbness, this will cause you to toss and turn frequently to get into a comfortable position.
 It can be hard to find a comfortable position on a mattress that is too firm, leading to countless sleepless nights.

 A mattress which is too firm will not support your spine in its normal alignment.
 Instead it will only provide support on the heaviest areas of the body: the shoulders and hips.
 This leads to uncomfortable pressure points as described above.
 In addition to the discomfort, this mattress will cause longer term problems from the lack of proper support for the spine.

-For someone with a bad back, a firm mattress can cause all sorts of problems as the body tries, unsuccessfully, to compensate for the lack of lower back spinal support.
+For someone with a bad back, a firm mattress can cause all sorts of problems as the body tries unsuccessfully, to compensate for the lack of lower back spinal support.
 You may not even be aware that this is what your body is trying to do, since this is something your muscles will be doing subconsciously.
-You will, however, become very aware of a longer-term pain and discomfort which doesn't seem to be going away.
+You will, however, become very aware of a longer-term pain and discomfort which may not seem to be going away.